-- Riders are responsible for the actions of their crew; consequences may include disqualification from the race. - The race packet includes a crew vehicle hangtag with the race number on it.
-This hangtag must be displayed and readily visible on the crew vehicle at all times. - Crew pets must be leashed and under control at all times. - Crews are welcome at all aid stations except the turnaround. - · No crew bikes, please. - · Crew vehicles are not allowed on any dirt road sections of the course. - This includes the dirt road to Columbine Mine, St. Kevins road, Hagerman Pass Road and the Boulevard. - Per the Lake County permit, due to increased traffic congestion on CR9 there is NO course viewing allowed at the Hagerman Pass intersection after noon on race day. - Please be courteous and yield to Race Management and emergency vehicles. - Crews should be at the 6:30 am start to assist the rider with any last second needs, and then to cheer them on at the sound of the starting gun.
+- · Riders are responsible for the actions of their crew; consequences may include disqualification from the race. - The race packet includes a crew vehicle hangtag with the race number on it.
+This hangtag must be displayed and readily visi ble on the crew vehicle at all times. - NO DOGS allowed at the Start/Finish, on course or at any aid station. - · Crews are welcome at all aid stations except the turnaround. - · No crew bikes, please. - Crew vehicles are not allowed on any dirt road sections of the course.
+This includes the dirt road to Columbine Mine, St. Kevins Road, Hagerman Pass Road and the Boulevard. - Per the Lake County permit, due to increased traffic congestion on CR 9 there is NO course viewing allowed at the Hagerman Pass intersection after noon on race day. - Please be courteous and yield to Race Management and emergency vehicles. - Crews should be at the 6:30 am start to assist the rider with any last second needs, and then to cheer them on at the sound of the starting gun.
 Once the race starts and crews prepare to leave town, please obey the posted speed limit on Highway 24 S. - There may be some riders without a crew who would appreciate your help.
 Remember, you may help a rider with any need, but the riders must carry their own tools and personally perform all repairs or adjustments to their mountain bike.
 Crews may furnish the replacement parts. - Crews are allowed to park in areas designated by Race Management.
 Do not park in areas where No Parking signs are posted.
 Crews should allow adequate time to park and walk to aid stations.
 In addition, please respect no parking areas near aid stations.
-These areas are reserved for aid station resupply and emergency vehicle access.
+These areas are reserved for aid station re-supply and emergency vehicle access.